oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

   dev-0rb77jrp.us.auth0.com
 ```

-Take the domain listed above and replace the placeholder in the `issuer-uri` property in the `applications.property` file. **Don't remove the trailing slash!**
+Take the domain listed above and replace the placeholder in the `issuer-uri` property in the `application.properties` file. **Don't remove the trailing slash!**

 ```properties
 spring.security.oauth2.resourceserver.jwt.issuer-uri: https://dev-0rb77jrp.us.auth0.com/
 auth0.audience=http://my-api
 ```

-The app is configured and you can go ahead and run it.
+The app is configured, and you can go ahead and run it.

 ```bash
 ./mvnw spring-boot:run
 ```

-To test the app, you need to open an new Bash shell in the same project subdirectory.
+To test the app, you need to open a new Bash shell in the same project subdirectory.

 Just like with Okta, you will be able to list the hikes without a JWT.